Exercise has many health benefits. But you’ll likely experience muscle soreness post-workout, especially if you are a beginner.

-Cold Packs
+When to Use Cold Packs

 For many years, health experts recommended ice packs or cold compress to effectively reduce inflammation, soothe muscle pain, and speed up recovery.
 Cold pack application is one of the many forms of cryotherapy, which is a collective term for cold application.

 Inflammation is commonplace in the cycle of exercise and recovery.
-But when you overdo it, working out can result in excessive inflammation which increases risk of injury.
+But when you overdo it, working out can result in excessive inflammation which increases the risk of injury.

 Cold pack therapy helps in preventing serious injury from developing.
 Less inflammation in the muscles means a reduced risk of muscle soreness and serious injuries.

-The application of a cold pack on an injured muscle part such as a sprained ankle, can help alleviate inflammation and swelling leading to speed up of recovery time altogether.
 Another item that can help reduce delayed muscle soreness is a pair of compression boots.
 Check out the benefits here if you are interested to learn more.

 No matter what type of application you use cold packs on, it is best utilised within 48 hours of muscle inflammation or injury.

-Hot Packs
+When to Use Hot Packs

 On the other end of the spectrum, there’s heat therapy.
 The use of hot packs or hot compress is an equally popular method of recovery to treat muscle soreness.

 Heat is typically associated with comfort and relaxation.
 But did you know that hot temperature is indeed beneficial in treating sore muscle fibres?
-Here are reasons why:

-1. Hot packs relax muscle fibres.
+1. You want to relax your muscle fibres.

 Hot pack application is usually performed by athletes after training and actual games, as the heat helps in loosening tense muscle fibres.
 When heat is applied to the sore muscle region, the blood vessels start to expand leading to an increase in blood flow to that area.